MoSmie/Character-Search-RickAndMorty-React/README.md

 - Backend: The Rick and Morty API is a RESTful and GraphQL AP created by Justin Roiland and Dan Harmon for Adult Swim. https://rickandmortyapi.com/

-### To run the application, please execute following comments
+### To run the application, please execute following commands:
 - cd client
   - npm install
   - npm run start